-Welcome new troop co-leaders to the Girl Scout community Connect new troop co-leaders to the area/service unit team by making introductions at a meeting and ensuring they understand the role of the service unit and the administrative team positions invite troop co-leaders to attend your or a fellow volunteer's troop n-person or virtual meeting to get firsthand experience invite troop co-leaders to join social media outlets like Facebook or the service unit Rallyhood page for area and service unit updates Introduce them to the "IAThe to Contest" list (see Amondia) Introduce them to the "Who to Contact" list (see Appendix) Encourage them to participate in co-leader trainings and explore online resources: Successful Leader Learning Series Volunteer Toolkit (VTK) Tutorials Troop Banking: Getting Started and Making Changes New Co-Leader LIVE!
+ENGAGE new co-leaders to participate in and embrace their Girl Scout network Welcome new troop co-leaders to the Girl Scout community Connect new troop co-leaders to the area/service unit team by making introductions at a meeting and ensuring they understand the role of the service unit and the administrative team positions Invite troop co-leaders to attend your or a fellow volunteer's troop in-person or virtual meeting to get firsthand experience Invite troop co-leaders to join social media outlets like Facebook or the service unit Rallyhood page for area and service unit updates CONNECT new co-leaders to programs, resources, and opportunities Introduce them to the "Who to Contact" list (see Appendix) Encourage them to participate in co-leader trainings and explore online resources: Successful Leader Learning Series Volunteer Toolkit (VTK) Tutorials Troop Banking: Getting Started and Making Changes New Co-Leader LIVE!
 (Register through Activities) Diversity, Equity, Inclusion and Belonging Training Don't forget to utilize other helpful new co-leader resources like Volunteer Essentials, New Leader's Guide to Success, and Lead On!
 A Go-To Guide for Troop Co-Leaders!
-Encourage them to attend co-leader events and activities: VolunteerCon & Expo (Spring) Co-Leader Academy (Fall) Area or service unit events Share past experiences and best practices Offer to help plan the first troop and parent meeting Share tips of how to incorporate the GSLE (Girl Scout Leadership Experience) into troop meetings Offer secondary support during council sponsored product sale programs (Fall Product Program and Cookie Sale) Schedule regular time to meet informally and face-to-face
+Encourage them to attend co-leader events and activities: VolunteerCon & Expo (Spring) Co-Leader Academy (Fall) Area or service unit events Share past experiences and best practices new co-leaders to Share tips of how to incorporate the GSLE (Girl Scout Leadership provide exceptional leadership to girls Offer secondary support during council sponsored product sale Offer secondary support during council sponsored product sponsored pro programs (Fall Product Program and Cookie Sale) Schedule regular time to meet informally and face-to-face